-- Continued employment of a volunteer co-ordinator and the appointment of a garden assistant dependent on funding from Community Jobs Scotland and availability of candidates for the role; - Continued development of the garden, in particular planting up of the west border, re-design of the wildflower meadow and continued work on the 'sound' sensory garden; - Improved signage and interpretation within the garden; - Continued working with local agencies health, local government and national bodies, to encourage use of garden by individuals seeking opportunity for improving their health and well-being through volunteering in the garden; - Promoting use of the education building by groups or individuals for workshops or educational demonstrations.
+• Continued employment of a volunteer co-ordinator.
+The appointment of a garden assistant dependent on funding from Community Jobs Scotland, or an alternative source, and availability of candidates for the role.

+• Continued development of the garden, including further planting up of the west border, and continuing re-design of the wildflower meadow, and designing and implementing a new planting scheme for the central rose garden.

+• Improved signage and interpretation within the garden.

+• Continued working with local agencies - health, local government and national bodies, to encourage use of garden by individuals seeking opportunity for improving their health and well-being through volunteering in the garden.

+• Promoting use of the education building and garden by groups or individuals for workshops or educational demonstrations.

+• We continue to follow Scottish Government advice on Covid-19.
+Inevitably this will curtail some volunteer activity and restrict our ability to organise and run events for the wider community which will affect our income for the year.
+At the time of writing this report we continue to pro-actively ensure the Trust has sufficient income to cover all its liabilities.
+The safety and wellbeing of our volunteers and any visitors remains paramount.
+We recognise the importance of the garden for the local community and will continue to adapt our activities to try and ensure we offer a safe space for all to continue to enjoy.